pPrecel/dotfiles.fish/README.md

 ## Post-Installation ##

 - [Make fish your default shell](https://fishshell.com/docs/3.0/faq.html#faq-default).
-- [Switch the iTerm profile](https://apple.stackexchange.com/a/388566) to the `natural-fish` and make it default one.
+- [Switch the iTerm profile](https://apple.stackexchange.com/a/388566) to the `natural-fish` and make it a default one.

 ## Preview ##